|Type of Business:||Link Posting Job|

 Everything on this page is the same old, same old worn-out tired story they’ve been using for years without much variation.

-All of the “what other people have to say” blurbs are all completely fake and try to sell you from there as well.
+All of the “what other people have to say” blurbs are completely fake and try to sell you from there as well.

-After some more lies, they go into how much you can potentially make with this supposed work at home opportunity.
+After some more lies, they go into how much you can potentially make with this supposed work-at-home opportunity.

-They go into saying that you could earn $225 an hour by simply doing these easy “4-minute link posts”.
+Your Computer goes into saying that you could earn $225 an hour by simply doing these easy “4-minute link posts”.

 That works out to be $1,125 a week, $4,500 per month, and $58,500 per year working just 1 hour per day 5 days per week.